 LinkedIn has a comprehensive range of targeting options for you to reach your target audience.
-You can filter them by job functions, job titles, groups, company size and industries to name but a few.
-If you’ve been using LinkedIn ads as part of your marketing strategy, you might have found that different combinations of different filters result in a different audience size for your campaign, even when you’re filtering to reach only one audience type.
+You can filter them by job functions, job titles, groups, member skills, company size and industries, to name a few.
+If you’ve been using LinkedIn ads as part of your marketing strategy, you might have found that different combinations of filters result in different audience sizes for your campaign, even when you’re filtering to reach the same audience type.

-At Bc, we have had excellent results with different combinations, for various clients and industries.
-The screenshot below shows the result of one of the recent ad campaigns we ran for one of our services clients.
+At Bc, we have had excellent results with different combinations for various clients and industries.
+The screenshot below shows the result of one recent ad campaign we ran for a services client.

-We ran two LinkedIn Sponsored Post campaigns with the goal to drive traffic to a case study page on their website.
-Both campaigns contained the same ad variations, and were targeted at the same audience, but one of the campaign’s audience was selected using the geography and group filters, and the other was selected by using the geography, job titles and industries filters.
+We ran two LinkedIn Sponsored Post campaigns with the goal to drive traffic to a BOFU offer landing page on their website.
+Both campaigns contained the same ad variations and were targeted at the same audience, but one of the audiences was selected using the geography and job title filters (JT), and the other was selected using the geography, job function and seniority filters (JF).

-As you can see below, the geography and group filter combination performed better than the geography, job titles and industries filter combination, with the former generating twice as many clicks and engagement compared to the latter.
-And the bonus?
-A lower cost per click!
+As you can see below, the geography, job function and seniority filter combination performed better than the geography and job titles filter combination, with the former generating more than twice the number of clicks and click-through rate compared to the latter.

 Although it is easy to draw conclusions after a few tests, it’s important to stay agile and continue testing the conclusion between long periods of time (Bc recommends twice a year) to keep up with behavioural changes in your target audience pool.